hindman/short-con/README.md

 ```

 At some point, you might need to operate on those constants in groups, so you
 add some derived constants.
-We've hardly gotten out of the gate and the process
+We've hardly gotten out of the gate and the journey
-already seems a bit tedious.
+already seems tedious.

 ```python
 COLORS = (BLACK, WHITE)